Life Insurance Reform

 Just prior to the double dissolution of Federal Parliament, Treasury released draft Regulations to accompany the Bill (see further below) and to clarify some aspects of the Framework that were unclear in the Bill.

 Senate Progress of the Life Insurance Remuneration Arrangements Bill

 On 25 February 2016, the Corporations Amendment (Life Insurance Remuneration Arrangements) Bill 2016 was referred to the Senate Economics Legislation Committee to ‘consider the implications of the Bill on the life insurance industry and to allow relevant stakeholders to voice their opinions on the Bill’.
-Thanks to the input from AFA Members, we lodged a detailed submission to the Senate Committee that ensured the Senators were aware of the comprehensive issues facing the life insurance advice profession.
 The Bill lapsed upon dissolution of Parliament for the 2016 federal election.
 We expect it to be re-introduced shortly.

 ASIC’s Class Order to oversee the Life Insurance Framework